JongbinLim/make_ai_robot/README.md

-# ROS2 Practice Repository for Creating Robot Artificial Ingelligence Project (CRAIP)
+# Creating Robot Artificial Intelligence Project (CRAIP)

-This repository is for ROS2 practice of 2025 Fall "Creating Robot Artificial Ingelligence Project" class.
+This repository is for ROS2 practice of Fall 2025 "Creating Robot Artificial Intelligence Project" class.

 It contains a collection of ROS2 packages for simulating and controlling the Unitree Go1 quadruped robot.